As far as possible, we aim to keep you up to date on our website.

 CTLA & Cuckmere bus services:

-We do not generally list changes to Cuckmere bus services.
+We do not generally list changes to Cuckmere bus services, but are providing the following information:

-Flixbus are offering a new Brighton to London and Cambridge service.
+Flixbus are offering a new Brighton to Milton Keynes service, via Gatwick, Heathrow and Luton Airports;